Style sapin

-The most famous production of the school was a chalet, the Villa Fallet, designed in 1906 by the eighteen-year old Jeanerette, which included a frieze with a pine tree motif over the front door.
+The most famous production of the school was a chalet, the Villa Fallet, designed in 1906 by the eighteen-year old Jeanerette, which included a frieze with a fir tree motif over the front door.
 The students produced a variety of other decorative objects.
 A collection of one hundred eight decorative works designed by the students was presented at an international exposition in Milan in 1906, which earned the school an honorable mention.
 The artist Henriette Grandjean, a student in the upper course, also made numerous objects in the style sapin, which are now in the Musée d'Orsay in Paris.

 The crematorium

 The crematorium of La Chaux-de-Fonds (1909–1910) is the most comprehensive example of the style.
-It was designed by Charles L'Eplattenier, using the triangular motif of the pine tree and pine cone emblems in the facade sculpture and interior decor.
-The symbolist murals by L'Eplatttenier were added later.
-The crematorium facade and interior is decorated with stylized pine cone sculpture, and the ceiling has a highly stylized pine tree and flame motif.
+It was designed by Charles L'Eplattenier, using the triangular motif of the fir tree and fir cone emblems in the facade sculpture and interior decor.
+The symbolist murals by L'Eplattenier were added later.
+The crematorium facade and interior is decorated with stylized conifer cone sculpture, and the ceiling has a highly stylized coniferous tree and flame motif.